From First to Last Texts, Creators, Readers, Agents

 Professor Richard Nile

-Professor of Australian History and Head of Humanities, James Cook University, Cairns, Australia.
+Professor of Australian History, Head of Humanities and Creative Arts, Chair Foundation for Australian Literary Studies, James Cook University, Cairns, Australia.
 Books: The Making of the Australian literary Imagination; The Australian Legend and its Discontents.

 Associate Professor Katherine Bode